svdberg/syncmysport-runkeeper/README.md

 The application is fully dockerized.
 To run the app locally on your system do the following:

-- Install docker, and docker-machine if on a mac (https://www.docker.com/)
+- Install docker, and docker-machine or docker native if on a mac (https://www.docker.com/)
 - Configure your secrets in `docker-compose.yml` for Strava and Runkeeper
 - Run:
 ```shell